runpod/docs/docs/tutorials/pods/fine-tune-llm-axolotl.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Training a large language model (LLM) can be a complex process, but Axolotl makes it easier by providing a streamlined workflow.
+[axolotl](https://github.com/OpenAccess-AI-Collective/axolotl) is a tool that simplifies the process of training large language models (LLMs).
+It provides a streamlined workflow that makes it easier to fine-tune AI models on various configurations and architectures.
-Combining Axolotl's simplicity with RunPod's GPUs gives you the power to train an LLM on a GPU.
+When combined with RunPod's GPU resources, Axolotl enables you to harness the power needed to efficiently train LLMs.

+In addition to its user-friendly interface, Axolotl offers a comprehensive set of YAML examples covering a wide range of LLM families, such as LLaMA2, Gemma, LLaMA3, and Jamba.
+These examples serve as valuable references, helping users understand the role of each parameter and guiding them in making appropriate adjustments for their specific use cases.
+It is highly recommended to explore [these examples](https://github.com/OpenAccess-AI-Collective/axolotl/tree/main/examples) to gain a deeper understanding of the fine-tuning process and optimize the model's performance according to your requirements.

 In this tutorial, we'll walk through the steps of training an LLM using Axolotl on RunPod and uploading your model to Hugging Face.